Acoustic analogies with general relativity, quantum fields, and thermodynamics: Analogy with covariant electromagnetism

-Analogy between acoustic quadrupole source in an incompressible fluid and non-relativistic stress-energy tensor, which was observed in section~\ref{ch:sound_wave_generation_in_spacetime}, as well as between acoustic dipole and non-relativistic four-current, which is established in this section, invokes a relation between analogue sources of electromagnetism and gravity.
-In particular, the well studied mechanism of reduction of an aeroacoustic quadrupole (vorticity or turbulence) to dipole (unsteady force) at a compact foreign body in the flow implies a common origin of energy and charge appearing in the analogue sources.
-It is also the only mechanism of dipole sound generation in a fluid without external forces.
+In section~\ref{ch:sound_wave_generation_in_spacetime} we established an analogy between acoustic quadrupole source in an unbounded incompressible fluid and non-relativistic stress-energy tensor, the source of gravitational waves.
+In this section an analogy is found between free-space acoustic dipole in an incompressible flow and non-relativistic four-current, the source of electromagnetic waves.
+Since aeroacoustic dipoles are typically caused by the quadrupole sound generation mechanism in combination with fluid boundaries in the source region, the two analogies invoke a relation between the analogue sources of waves.
+In particular, the well-known mechanism of reduction of an aeroacoustic quadrupole (vorticity or turbulence) to dipole (unsteady loading force) at an acoustically compact foreign body in the flow~\cite{FfowcsWilliams1969} implies a common nature of mass-energy and charge in the analogue sources.
+It is also the only mechanism of dipole sound generation in a fluid in the absence of external forces.

-In order to relate aeroacoustic quadrupole and dipole radiation, we follow Ffowcs Williams and Hawkings~\cite{FfowcsWilliams1969} and multiply eq.~(\ref{conservation_laws}) in a flat background acoustic spacetime with Heaviside step function $H(f)$:
+In order to describe the process of reduction, we follow Ffowcs Williams and Hawkings~\cite{FfowcsWilliams1969} and multiply eq.~(\ref{conservation_laws}) in a flat background acoustic spacetime with the Heaviside step function $H(f)$: